AriFordsham/GHCWiki/building/cross-compiling/i-os.md

 # Building a GHC cross-compiler for Apple iOS targets

-Note: If you use ghc-7.6.3 on OS X as your bootstrap compiler and you are using Xcode version 5 or higher, there are problems.
-The problem is that 1.
+Note: If you use ghc-7.6.3 on OS X as your bootstrap compiler and you are using Xcode version 5 or higher, you'll need to pass certain options to clang to work around some problems.
+A wrapper for this, written in Haskell, can be found at [ https://github.com/ghc-ios/ghc-ios-scripts](https://github.com/ghc-ios/ghc-ios-scripts) (The problem is that 1.
 GHC tries to run a C pre-processor over Haskell code, and 2.
-Xcode versions \>= 5 use clang instead of gcc, and 3. clang doesn't like Haskell code.
+Xcode versions \>= 5 use clang instead of gcc, and 3. clang doesn't like Haskell code.)

-The workaround for this is to pass certain options to clang.
-A wrapper for this, written in Haskell, can be found at [ https://github.com/ghc-ios/ghc-ios-scripts](https://github.com/ghc-ios/ghc-ios-scripts)

 ## Steps